 “Of course, you don’t.
 Now, get the hell out.”

-“How dare you.
-I get a pension every month, young fellow.
+“How dare you speak to me that way.
+I get an allowance every month, young fellow.
 Ahab deposits it in the bank to take care of this house-."

 "Ahab made those deposits of your measly pennies into his own personal account right down to your last nickel.”